 The spring is a perfect time to come here to Palm Springs.
 We didn’t actually think we would be here this soon but because of a firm work deadline, we are here.
 Actually it worked out pretty great because the Palm Springs Modernism Week is happening right now as well the Vintage Trailer Show this weekend.

 Last night was our first night of camping with electric and water since we left Houston almost 3 weeks ago.
-We had electric in Gilbert Ray and should have had access to a running toilet in Marfa but it needed a plumber.
-It is nice to use the sink without hearing the water pump running every time and it makes things with kids so much easier.
+We had electric in Gilbert Ray and Marfa but it is nice to use the sink without hearing the water pump running.

 Luka also found out that if someone is in the bathroom, it means playtime for him.

 Even though the Vintage Trailer Show isn’t for a couple of days, we drove by to check out the setup.
 One of the exhibits we wanted to see is the Airstream Land Yacht concept trailer that has been touring the country.
 It is a 25 ft FB floor plan just like ours but at the same time, it is nothing like ours.
 Right off the bat, you can see a few differences in this photo.
 There are 2 grilled vents next to the door.
 Presumably it is for the water heater and furnace.
 There are also dual AC units as well as the new Zip-Dee power awning.

 We were not able to go inside to see the trailer.
 That will have to wait until when the show opens up on Saturday.